Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes: Observables operators relevant for different LFV processes

-The effective Lagrangian ($\cL_{\rm eff}$) for the decays of light-quark mesons $(\pi^0,\eta,\eta^{\prime})$ to two different flavors of leptons $(\ell_i,\ell_j)$, can be divided into a dimension-5 part, $\cL_{\rm dim-5}$; a dimension-6 part, $\cL_{\rm dim-6}$; and a dimension-7 gluonic part, $\cL_{\rm dim-7}$~\cite{Hazard:2016fnc,Hoferichter:2022mna,Calibbi:2022ddo} depending upon the choice one might consider to include spin-dependent (SD) or independent contributions coming from the relevant operators.
-For our purpose we shall consider only $2q2\ell$ type of operators as leading contributors, and the corresponding Lagrangian is given by Eq.(\ref{eq: master lagrangian}).
-The resulting branching ratio for $\mathcal P(\pi^0,\eta,\eta^{\prime})\to \ell_i^-\ell_j^+$ is given by Eq.(\ref{eq:Generic LFV leptonic decays}).
-However, the energy scale relevant for $\pi^0$-decays ($\sim$100~\MeV) is too low to produce relevant results, and thus these decays are not included in this analysis.
+The effective Lagrangian ($\cL_{\rm eff}$) for the decays of light-quark mesons $(\pi^0,\eta,\eta^{\prime})$ to two different flavors of leptons $(\ell_i,\ell_j)$, can be divided into a dimension-5 part, $\cL_{\rm dim-5}$; a dimension-6 part, $\cL_{\rm dim-6}$; and a dimension-7 gluonic part, $\cL_{\rm dim-7}$~\cite{Hazard:2016fnc,Hoferichter:2022mna,Calibbi:2022ddo} depending upon how one considers to include spin-dependent (SD) or independent contributions coming from the relevant operators.
+For our purpose, we shall consider only the $2q2\ell$ type of operators as the leading contributors, and the corresponding Lagrangian is given by Eq.(\ref{eq: master lagrangian}).
+The resulting branching ratio for $\mathcal P(\pi^0,\eta,\eta^{\prime})\to \ell_i^-\ell_j^+$ is given by Eq.(\ref{eq:Generic LFV leptonic decays}).\footnote{The scale relevant to $\pi^0$-decay ($\mu\sim100$\,MeV) is too low for {\sf Wilson} package to run the WCs.
+One can, in principle, calculate the approximate BR at the minimum possible scale for {\sf Wilson} ($\sim500$\,MeV).
+However, the constraints are relaxed due to its small lifetime ($\tau_{\pi^0}\sim10^{-16}$\,s).
+Thus, we do not consider these decays in this work.}